jon-harper/OmniBox/docs/tour.md

 #### :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-f-box-outline: Base - Front

-This is the front part of a two base pieces that cover the power supply.
+This is the front of two base pieces that cover the power supply.
 There is a 30mm x 11mm rocker switch cutout in front, as well as air vents and an optional 40mm fan.

 #### :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-r-box-outline: Base - Rear